nf-core/viralrecon/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-* `variants/bam/`
+* `illumina/variants/bowtie2/`
-  * `<SAMPLE>.<SUFFIX>.sorted.bam`: Coordinate sorted BAM file after duplicate marking.
+  * `*.markduplicates.sorted.bam`: Coordinate sorted BAM file after duplicate marking.
-  * `<SAMPLE>.<SUFFIX>.sorted.bam.bai`: Index file for coordinate sorted BAM file after duplicate marking.
+  * `*.markduplicates.sorted.bam.bai`: Index file for coordinate sorted BAM file after duplicate marking.
-* `variants/bam/samtools_stats/`
+* `illumina/variants/bowtie2/samtools_stats/`
-  * SAMtools `<SAMPLE>.<SUFFIX>.flagstat`, `<SAMPLE>.<SUFFIX>.idxstats` and `<SAMPLE>.<SUFFIX>.stats` files generated from the duplicate marked alignment files.
+  * SAMtools `*.markduplicates.sorted.bam.flagstat`, `*.markduplicates.sorted.bam.idxstats` and `*.markduplicates.sorted.bam.stats` files generated from the duplicate marked alignment files.
-* `variants/bam/picard_metrics/`
+* `illumina/variants/bowtie2/picard_metrics/`
-  * `<SAMPLE>.<SUFFIX>.MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.
+  * `*.markduplicates.sorted.MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.

-> **NB:** The value of `<SUFFIX>` in the output file names above will depend on the preceeding steps that were run in the pipeline.
-If `--protocol amplicon` is specified then this process will be run on the iVar trimmed alignments and the value of `<SUFFIX>` will be `trim.mkD`.
-However, if `--protocol metagenomic` is specified then the process will be run on the alignments obtained directly from Bowtie 2 and the value of `<SUFFIX>` will be `mkD`; where `mkD` is an abbreviation for MarkDuplicates.

 </details>

-Unless you are using [UMIs](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/umi.html) it is not possible to establish whether the fragments you have sequenced from your sample were derived via true biological duplication (i.e. sequencing independent template fragments) or as a result of PCR biases introduced during the library preparation.
-By default, the pipeline uses picard MarkDuplicates to *mark* the duplicate reads identified amongst the alignments to allow you to guage the overall level of duplication in your samples.
-However, you can also choose to remove any reads identified as duplicates via the `--filter_dups` parameter.
+Unless you are using [UMIs](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/umi.html) it is not possible to establish whether the fragments you have sequenced from your sample were derived via true biological duplication (i.e. sequencing independent template fragments) or as a result of PCR biases introduced during the library preparation. [picard MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-) isn't run by default because you anticipate high levels of duplication with viral data due to the size of the genome, however, you can activate it by adding `--skip_markduplicates false` to the command you use to run the pipeline.
+This will only *mark* the duplicate reads identified amongst the alignments to allow you to guage the overall level of duplication in your samples.
+You can also choose to remove any reads identified as duplicates via the `--filter_duplicates` parameter.

 ![MultiQC - Picard MarkDuplicates metrics plot](images/mqc_picard_duplicates_plot.png)